GoogleCloudPlatform/compute-cassandra-python/README.md

 1. Next, the generated install script, `tools/node_config_tmpl.sh` executes on each node in the cluster.
-The install script handles updating Debian packages, installing Cassandra, setting up the Cassandra configuration files, and installing the JRE that was uploaded to each node.
+The install script handles updating Debian packages, installing Cassandra, setting up the Cassandra configuration files, fetching the JRE install file from Google Cloud Storage and installing it.
 1. The Cassandra service is started on two SEED nodes, one in each zone.
 In the example above, this was `cassnode-a-2` and `cassnode-b-1` which were randomly chosen.
 The remaining non-SEED nodes are then also brought up.
-1. Finally, the script pauses for a minute to ensure all nodes have had a chance to discover each other and exchange data via the gossip protocol.
+1. Finally, the script pauses to ensure all nodes have had a chance to discover each other and exchange data via the gossip protocol.
 To verify that the Cassandra cluster is actually running, the `nodetool status` command is run against a random node in the cluster.
 Ideally, you will see an entry for all 6 nodes in the cluster, 3 per zone.

 ## Destroying the cluster

 There is a script that will delete all nodes with names starting with the NODE_PREFIX.
-You can use this to purge the cluster if something goes wrong and want to start over, or if you're done with the guide and don't want to be charged for running instances.
+You can use this to purge the cluster if something goes wrong and you want to start over, or if you're done with the guide and don't want to be charged for running instances.
 It will list out the matching instances and prompt you before actually deleting the cluster.

-Note that all data will be permanently deleted (recall that these instances are only using *scratch disks*).
-The script does not gracefully shutdown the Cassandra service or otherwise check for active usage.
+Note that all data will be permanently deleted.
+The script intentionally deletes the persistent disks leaving nothing behind.
+The script also does not gracefully shutdown the Cassandra service or otherwise check for active usage.
   ```
   $ ./tools/destroy_cluster.py
   ```

 Once the cluster is down, you may also want to delete the firewall rule that allows external Thrift/CQL communication.
 You can do that with:
   ```
   $ gcutil deletefirewall cassandra-rule
   ```

+### Keeping your disks

+Since the cluster uses persistent disks, you may just want to terminate the running instances without deleting the persistent disks.
+Then at a later time, you can create new instances and re-use the same disks.
+This is a great cost savings technique if you'd like to tinker with the cluster once in a while over an extended time period without having to rebuild it from scratch each time.
+However, there are no included scripts to support this technique but you can use either `gcutil` or the Cloud Console to terminate instances without deleting their disks.

 ## CQL: Getting Started